 To create and edit visual content:

 One of my personal favorites, Canva is one of the best online image editing tools out there.
 They have a variety of image specifications for your social media, documents, blogs, marketing materials and more.
 You can choose from their many templates and personalize it, or you can create your own by uploading images on to the tool.
 Most of their image templates are free, but you would have to pay to access their premium collection.
+Additionally, with the growing popularity of online image editing tools, there are now tons of Canva alternatives available, providing users with a wide range of options to suit their specific needs and preferences.

 We use this tool for our video editing needs.
 Camtasia by TechSmith is a simple tool and we mostly edit our webinar videos using this tool.
 You can add filters in the video, do live screen recording, use it along with ppts to create videos.
 You can also add cool effects to your videos and add quizzes at the end as well.